juxor/afaq/markdown/secGint.md

 reflected aspects of American society and the drastic transformation it was going through at the time.
 Moreover, it was changes in American society which lead to the steady rise of social anarchism and its eclipse of individualist anarchism from the 1880s onwards.
-While there has been a tendency to stress individualist tendency in accounts of American anarchism due to its unique characteristics, only those _"without a background in anarchist history"_ would think _"that the individualist anarchists were the larger segment of the
+While there has been a tendency to stress an individualist tendency in accounts of American anarchism due to its unique characteristics, only those _"without a background in anarchist history"_ would think _"that the individualist anarchists were the larger segment of the